shubham-sharma25/Namaste-react/lets get hooked/notes.md

 -can have only 1 default export but can have multiple named exports
 Q: can a same thing be xported as default and named ?
 A: works fine

+State

+Why we need state ?

+React automatically updates the UI (re-renders) when the data is changed.
+For this feature , react provides a special variable called as state which can be achieved in normal JS variable.

+How to use state in react component ?

+using Hooks -> useState Hook

+Hooks

+-a hook is a normal JS function present inside react library Types of hooks:
+-useState - to create state variable to track data updates in component -returns an array of 2 elements, i.e., the current value of the state and a updating method whenever a state variable changes, react will re-render the component

+-useEffect